 Connectivity: Many stations offer connectivity allowing remote monitoring, credit card payment processing and data collection.
 Connectivity is essential if you plan to charge drivers for the use of the station.
 However, for Level 1 and 2 stations, the monthly charges for connectivity may be greater than the money you can recoup from drivers.

 Site Placement: The location of the charging port varies by vehicle.
 Some ports are on the front of the car, others on the side.
-Consider how the car will pull in and ensure the plug cord will reach all vehicle fueling ports.
+Consider how the car will pull in, and ensure the plug cord will reach all vehicle charging ports.

 Expansion: Electric vehicle adoption and technologies are evolving rapidly.

-- When developing the site, consider sizing conduit and electrical needs to accommodate future expansion (including additional stations).
-Consider higher capacity stations for DC Fast Charging.
+- When developing a site, consider sizing conduit and electrical needs to accommodate future expansion (including additional stations).
+Consider higher capacity stations for DC fast charging.

 - Ensure there is enough space to expand.

 - For fast charging, look for modular systems that allow you to connect two smaller stations into one faster one.